Skip to content

 Hiscores

-Copy hiscore.dat to SYSTEM_DIRECTORY/fbneo/ and have the hiscore core option enabled.
-It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for hiscores, or hiscore.dat might have a missing or broken entry for that romset.
+It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for this feature, or hiscore.dat might have a missing or broken entry for that romset.
 You can request support in the issue tracker.
-Runahead now works with hiscores, it'll require fairly recent version of the core AND RetroArch though (support was added after 1.10.3 and is still only available through nightlies as of 2022-09-05).

 Input lag reduction

 This core widely supports the RetroArch input latency reduction features, with runahead single instance and preemptive frames being the recommended methods.
-Support for runahead second instance is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.

 RetroAchievements